dwiwad/hockey_site/README.md

 ## Status

+12/26/2025 - THE SITE IS LIVE!!
+I spent all day today learning how to set up an ECS Fargate instance and get the site on AWS.
+Right now it is not linked to hockeydecoded.com because I want to iron out a few things before it is really findable.
+But, for those who are here, you can find the site [here](http://54.210.122.92:8000/).

 10/14/25; New goal - let's try to have the site live, and the TDI paper under review, by the end of the year!

 10/03/2025; Everything is actually pretty far along now.
 It's really close to what I would consider publishable.
 I have done a ton of work stylistically and also to have a few blog posts and dashboards stood up.
 I am currently working on the Total Depth Index.
 I think once I have a full draft of a whitepaper, and then figure out how to stand up a live in game version of the TDI, it will be ready to launch.
 At the end of October every team (I think) will have 10 regular season games, which is enough to start calculating a rolling 10 game depth index for dashboard priors. xG will be challenging.
 But I feel like this has come a LONG way since I stood up an empty website in June.